bohning/usdb_syncer/README.md

 The following tools are part of the test pipeline:

-- [isort](https://github.com/PyCQA/isort): Automatically sorts your imports.

-- [black](https://github.com/psf/black): Automatically and deterministically formats your code.

 - [mypy](https://github.com/python/mypy): Statically checks your type hints.

-- [pylint](https://github.com/PyCQA/pylint): Statically checks your code for errors and code smells.
+- [ruff](https://docs.astral.sh/ruff/): A linter and code formatter.

 - [pytest](https://github.com/pytest-dev/pytest): Provides a framework for functional unit tests.